 Post once a day in the feed and several times a day in your stories.
 Pick the best time for you to post and set a reminder daily.

 One way to make posting to Instagram easier is to save your photo’s to your phone and using google keep or another note program write out your posts for the months with the dates to post them.
 In that post you want to include more than 10 hashtags but no more than 30.

 Researching hashtags before planning out your posts will minimize the time you spend on Instagram as well.
 To research hashtags, go to Instagram search and start typing in a word you use to describe your product, picture, or post.
 Instagram will give you hashtag suggestions each with a number of posts next to it.
 You want hashtags that have at least 10,000 posts already on it.

 You can write down all the hashtags you want to use.
 If you’re anything like me create a spreadsheet to help so that the following month you can just check your spreadsheet.
 About every 3-4 months you will want to recheck your hashtags to make sure they are still relevant or within the numbers you need.

 For my own Etsy shop I had several products go viral on Pinterest.
 In one weekend I made over $600 in profit.
 Pinterest is absolutely worth your time.

 Pinterest is the most effective tool I have used when it comes to my Etsy store.
-Like I previously mentioned use pinterest sizing for your images and use keyword rich descriptions.
+Pinterest image sizes should be 600×900 px and you will want to use keyword rich descriptions.
 Your descriptions should be no more than 2-3 sentences.
-Your images should be tall and clean.
+Your images should be clean and showcase your product.

 I will also recommend using Tailwind for your Pinterest.
 As you add products and loads of different pictures of those products I highly recommend using Tailwind so that you can schedule out all of your pins easily and not need to spend loads of time tracking and pinning to Pinterest.